 If you're looking to help startups with their brand identity, naming, or positioning, How to Launch a Brand, by Fabian Geyrhalter, is a must read.
 It's a great book for brand marketers and early stage founders.

 It’s sort of like a workbook that guides you through a step-by-step process to building a strong brand identity.

 Depending on your field of work in marketing, you may never have to dive deep into branding.
-But this is a great branding book to have around and refer to from time to time if you’re working at a super early stage startup that is still trying to figure out and communicate its brand message to customers.
+But this is one the best brand marketing books to have around and good to refer to from time to time if you’re working at a super early stage startup that is still trying to figure out and communicate its brand message to customers.
 It’s also a great book to have around if you want to build your one brand one day.

 Dotcom Secrets, by Russell Brunson, is one of those books that I read early into my marketing career.
 It made me get excited about internet marketing and learning how to sell online.
 If you‘re a digital marketer, or just want to learn about general digital marketing strategies, this book is a must read.

 Today, I don‘t necessarily agree with everything this book stands for.
 As I've gained more marketing experience throughout the years I started to shift my mindset away from internet marketing tactics, to thinking more holistically about the art and science of marketing as a whole.